 Blog by Marketers, for Marketers.
-Sharing Trends on Branding, Design & Marketing
+Sharing Trends on Branding, E-commerce, Design and Marketing

 People often understand branding as a company’s reputation, customer service, logo, and marketing.
 In layman’s term, branding is everything about a company.
 However, it is proven that even when a company has exceptional products or services, their brand will deteriorate over time with bad customer service.